gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Incompatibilities introduced by internal API changes in 3.2

+In Gradle 3.2, an internal API leaked into the public API and caused plugins built with Gradle 3.2 and 3.2.1 to inadvertently use an internal types that made the plugins incompatible with all other Gradle 3.x releases.
+Only plugins that call `getInputs().file()`, `getInputs().files()` or `getInputs().dir()` directly are impacted.

+This release restores the public type on the `Task` API.

+Plugins that need to continue to build with Gradle 3.2 or 3.2.1 can avoid this binary incompatibility problem by using [custom annotations](userguide/more_about_tasks.html#sec:task_input_output_annotations) instead of the programmatic `getInputs()` API when adding inputs to their tasks.

+Plugins may also cast `getInputs()` to the public API type:

+    ((TaskInputs)getInputs()).file("somefile");

+Plugins built with Gradle 3.3 should be compatible with all earlier 3.x releases and not require special workarounds.

 ### BuildInvocations model is always returned for the connected project

 In previous Gradle versions, when connected to a sub-project and asking for the `BuildInvocations` model using a `ProjectConnection`,